Excel Linear Regression

 How to Add Linear Regression Data Analysis Tool in Excel?

 This tool is not visible until the user enables this.
-To enable this follow the below steps.
+To enable this, follow the below steps.

-Step 2: Click on “Add-ins” under “Excel Options”.
+- Then, click on “Add-ins” under “Excel Options.”

-Now we should see the “Analysis Toolpak” option under the “Data” tab.
+- Now, we should see the ” Data Analysis” option under the “Data” tab.

 Here “Temperature” is the independent variable because one cannot control the temperature, so this is the independent variable.

-Now we will do the excel linear regression analysis for this data.
+Now, we will do the Excel linear regression analysis for this data.

-Step 1: Click on the DATA tab and Data Analysis.
+- Step 1: We must click on the “Data” tab and “Data Analysis.”

-Step 6: Select the output range as one of the cells.
+- Step 6: Select the output range as one of the cells.

-The first part of the analysis is “Regression Statistics”.
+The first part of the analysis is “Regression Statistics.”

-Multiple R: This calculation refers to the correlation coefficient which measures the strength of a linear relationship between two variables.
-Correlation Coefficient is the value between -1 and 1.
+Multiple R: This calculation refers to the correlation coefficient, which measures the strength of a linear relationshipLinear RelationshipA linear relationship describes the relation between two distinct variables - x and y - in the form of a straight line on a graph.
+When presenting a linear relationship through an equation, the value of y is derived through the value of x, reflecting their correlation. between two variables.
+The Correlation Coefficient is the value between -1 and 1.

 - 1 Indicates a strong positive relationship.